-Writing down helpful illustrations from sermons I hear, useful cross references, or notes about how certain verses/passages fit into the flow of the entire book have proved immensely helpful to me as I seek to faithfully follow Christ and even as I participate in one of most effective, yet most overlooked, discipleship techniques: reading the Bible one-to-one with a friend.
+I write down helpful illustrations, useful cross references, or notes about how certain verses/passages fit into the flow of the entire book.
+This practice has proved immensely helpful as I follow Christ and even as I participate in one of most effective, yet most overlooked, discipleship techniques: reading the Bible one-to-one with a friend.

 3. Marking up my Bible helps remember past experiences.

 Flipping through the pages of my marked-up Bible take me back in time much like reading old journal entries do.
 I often think of the blessings and hardships of past seasons and remember how portions of God’s Word were especially precious to me.
 The tear-marks on certain passages remind me of how God proved faithful and turned trials into seasons of growth and reason for praise.
 This practice of remembering God’s faithfulness and what He has done will keep us from pride and stagnancy (see Deuteronomy 8).